TayyubaK/SQL-Project/QA.md

 WHERE
     productsku='9182593'
 GROUP BY
-    productsku, v2productname
+    productsku, v2productname;
---1 row affected; only 'Google Men's Pullover Hoodie Grey' is in the tmp table
+--1 row affected;
+--only 'Google Men's Pullover Hoodie Grey' is in the temp table
 ```

 ### tmp_clean_cat - QA